mpaillacar/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: MRes-PhD Student in Financial Economics
+role: MRes/PhD Student in Financial Economics

 # Organizations/Affiliations to show in About widget
 organizations: